 Stalls and Objections: If you need help handling stalls and objections, please refer to the audio downloads in your Profitable Recruiter Membership platform..
 I have all the solutions recorded.
 Here’s what others have found: When you follow the interview process, as described above, you will have fewer stalls and objections.
 Have a great recruiting season!

 Want to learn more about hiring the best agents for your team, and keeping your team happy and productive?
 Join The Profitable Recruiter and gain access to 7 hours of training via downloadable links including interview skills, scripts, objection handlers, and more.
 PLUS, you’ll have access to entire libraries of recruiting letters and notes, emails, social media content, training webinars for recruiting and retention, and opportunities to network with the best of the best.
-Join today and take advantage of our special 35% off with the promo code PLAN35 any pro membership.
+Join today and take advantage of our special 50% off with the promo code 50OFF any membership.